-Level I Clinical Experience (EDF 270) is a 35-hour experience in a school setting, where the teacher candidate has the opportunity to observe and work with individuals or small groups of students.
-The purpose of the level II clinical is to
+Level I Clinical Experience (EDF 270) is a 35-hour experience in a school setting, where the teacher candidate has the opportunity to observe and work with individuals, or small groups of students.

-• provides a window through which teacher candidates in the College of Education and Professional Development can view students and classrooms from the teacher’s perspective.
+- Provide a window through which teacher candidates in the College of Education and Professional Development can view students and classrooms from the teacher’s perspective.

-• Assists teacher candidates in gaining teaching skills through participation in tutoring, working with small groups of students, teaching parts of lessons, and other activities as appropriate in the classroom.
+- Assists teacher candidates in gaining teaching skills through participation in tutoring, working with small groups of students, teaching parts of lessons, and other activities as appropriate in the classroom.

-• provides opportunities for teacher candidates to observe the developmental levels of their students.
+- Provide opportunities for teacher candidates to observe the developmental levels of their students.

 As a teacher candidate entering the schools, you are expected to conduct yourself as a practicing professional educator.
 You are subject to the same ethical and professional responsibilities of a full-time teacher.

 Credit for Level I Clinical Experience is determined based on the completion of required time in the classroom, successfully working with students in the classroom (not just sitting in the back observing), and receiving a passing score on your evaluation.

 Prior to and at the completion of level I, teacher candidates will be required to complete a self-assessment tool.